Causality - What makes things happen?

 thus do not look ONLY for Necessary AND Sufficient Causes.

-and sufficient), causes can turn out to be rather more complicated,
+In real life, causes can turn out to be rather complicated,

 for example, looking something like this: